 If you have many products in many different categories, you can offer additional search features to allow customers to quickly narrow down what they are looking for.

-For example, you can use faceted search to quickly display just the red items in your store or the products that cost less than a certain dollar amount.
+For example, you can use faceted search to quickly display just the red items in your online store or the products that cost less than a certain dollar amount.